This visually stunning (and equally delicious) chocolate birthday cake is the brainchild of Milk Bar owner Christina Tosi

 Gently tuck in the 2nd acetate strip between the cake ring and the top 1/4" of the first strip of acetate.
 You'll now have a ring of acetate about 6 inches tall - this will support the final cake.

-Gently set 1 cake round on top of the last layer of frosting and repeat the process - add more crumbs, and another layer of frosting.
+Gently set 1 cake round on top of the last layer of frosting and repeat the process - brush with the cake soak, add more crumbs, and another layer of frosting.

-Add the final cake round on top and spread the remaining frosting on top.
+Add the final cake round on top, brush with cake soak and spread the remaining frosting on top.
 Garnish with the final 1/3 of the cake crumbs.

 Transfer the cake to your freezer and freeze for a minimum of 12 hours.
 It will keep in the freezer for up to 2 weeks.